tableau/analytics-extensions-api/docs/ae_api_ref.md

 Property | Description
 --- | ---
 `required` | Authentication is never optional for a client to use if it is in the features list.
+Both settings of true or false will result in a requirement for authentication.
 `methods` | List of supported authentication methods with their properties.
 `methods.basic-auth` | TabPy requires basic access authentication.
 See [TabPy Server Configuration Instructions](server-config.md#authentication) for how to configure authentication.